MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-adfs.md

 > - The default zone of the SharePoint web application must have Windows authentication enabled.
 This is required for the search crawler.
 > - SharePoint URL that will use AD FS OIDC federation must be configured with HTTPS.

-There are two possible configurations to do this:
+You can do this configuration either by:

-- Create a new web application and use both Windows and AD FS OIDC authentication in the Default zone:
+- Creating a new web application and using both Windows and AD FS OIDC authentication in the Default zone.
+To create a new web application, do the following:
   1. Start the SharePoint Management Shell and run the following script to create a new `SPAuthenticationProvider`:

         ```powershell